Flash STU: Fast Spectral Transform Units: Experiments with language modeling

 \section{Experiments with language modeling}

 In this section, we explore the STU's ability for sequence prediction in the context of language modeling.
-We model our architecture in the style of GPT-2~\cite{radford2019language}, and we open source a simple, fully distributed large language model (LLM) pretraining pipeline~\cite{flashSTU} for the community to enjoy and build upon.
+We model our architecture in the style of the LLaMA family of models~\cite{touvron2023llamaopenefficientfoundation}, and we open source a simple, fully distributed large language model (LLM) pretraining pipeline for the community to enjoy and build upon~\cite{flashSTU}.